WBitencourt/wbitencourt/README.md

 Since 2019 I have been working professionally in the technology area.

+I am a curious, creative and analytical person.

 "Do your best with what you have, until you can do better with better means!" - Mario Sergio Cortella
 <br>
 <br/>